So, why do you need a portable DAC or headphone amp?

 Don't be mistaken by the M-DAC Nano's diminutive stature – this is a powerful, pocketable piece of audio excellence.

 A portable headphone DAC and amplifier at an affordable price, it'll boost the audio performance of any device that sends sonics via a Bluetooth connection.
-It's about as simple as this sort of device can get – simply connect the M-DAC Nano to your smartphone or Bluetooth playback device of choice, plug a pair of wired headphones into the Audiolab unit and away you go.
+It's about as simple as this sort of gadget can get – simply connect the M-DAC Nano to your smartphone or Bluetooth player of choice, plug a pair of wired headphones into the Audiolab unit and away you go.

 From here your headphones have a "wireless" connection to your phone, with a dedicated volume wheel on the M-DAC Nano.
-An "F" button on the unit enables 32bit / 384kHz upscaling, adding critical clarity and depth to your source.
+An "F" button on the unit enables 32bit / 384kHz upscaling, adding critical clarity and depth to your source's output.

-You'll get 8 hours of playback with general use, but a respectable 6 hours with the upsampling mode turned on too, driving headphones spec'd to 3000ohms with 7.5mw of power.
-Supporting Bluetooth V4.2 (with aptX, aptX Low Latency and AAC codecs accounted for) it's about as good a sound as you're going to squeeze from a mobile.
+You'll get 8 hours of playback with general use, and a limited but respectable 6 hours with the upsampling mode turned on too, driving headphones spec'd to 3000ohms with 7.5mw of power.
+Supporting Bluetooth V4.2 (with aptX, aptX Low Latency and AAC codecs accounted for) it's about as good a presentation as you're going to squeeze from a mobile.

-With the headphone jack going the way of the dodo and smartphone amplifiers improving, but not to the standard an audiophile would appreciate, the M-DAC Nano is an affordable upgrade for the on-the-go muso in your life at a mere £149 (around $190).
+With the headphone jack going the way of the dodo and smartphone amplifiers improving slowly but not to the standard an audiophile would appreciate, the M-DAC Nano is an affordable upgrade for the on-the-go muso in your life at a mere £149 (around $190).

 4. RHA Dacamp L1